HarshilShah/NotchKit/README.md

 ----

-P.S.: This was made mostly as a joke while I was debating different ways to handle the iPhone X
+P.S.: This was made mostly as a joke while I was debating different ways to handle the iPhone X.

+Apple's updated [Human Interface Guidelines for the iPhone X](https://developer.apple.com/ios/human-interface-guidelines/overview/iphone-x) explicitly call this out:

+> **Don't mask or call special attention to key display features.** Don't attempt to hide the device's rounded corners, sensor housing, or indicator for accessing the Home screen by placing black bars at the top and bottom of the screen.
+Don't use visual adornments like brackets, bezels, shapes, or instructional text to call special attention to these areas either.

+I'm not sure if violating the HIG is often used as grounds for a rejection, however I wouldn't bet either way.

+It only took me a couple of days using the simulator to realise that embracing the notch is the way forward.
+My intention with open-sourcing this was to make it easier for others to reach that conclusion as well.

 #EmbraceTheNotch